|(banjo - 1991-1996)|

 Recording Sessions: 11/14/1993, 1/9/1994, 5/22/1994

 Before and After: Multi-instrumentalist Dana Cupp first drew attention as a member of Blue Velvet in the late 70s.
 He played banjo and dobro in that band.
-Since Bill's death he has performed with the Osborne Brothers, primarily as a guitarist but also featured on banjo, mandolin, dobro and bass.
-He continues to play with them on the Opry and tours with Bobby Osborne and the Rocky Top X-Press, playing banjo.
+After Bill's death he performed with the Osborne Brothers, primarily as a guitarist but also featured on banjo, mandolin, dobro and bass.
+After Sonny Osborne retired from touring, Cupp joined Bobby Osborne and the Rocky Top X-Press, playing banjo.